1coderookie/KobraGoNeoInsights/docs/printserver.md

     - Last but not least: make sure you're using a good and fast microSD card and a good USB cable which connects the RPi to the printer.

 ### Other SBC
-If you can't or don't want to get an RPi but still want to stick to one of those tiny tinker SBC (single board computer) units, you can check out the market what's available and compareable to a RPi, like an "Orange Pi", a "Le Potato" or so on.
+If you can't or don't want to get an RPi but still want to stick to one of those tiny tinker SBC (single board computer) units, you can check out the market what's available and comparable to a RPi, like an "Orange Pi", a "Le Potato" or so on.
 However, I'm not going into further details here as I personally don't use them and therefore can't give reliable pieces of information about which boards exactly might be a good substitue to a RPi.

 ### Old Android Devices